dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 ## Result

-Note that a mutual saturating connection would be enough to trigger exploding runaway excitation.
-However, the system is self-stabilizing, final weights are well below saturation.

-Due to the parameter choice, few neurons have the most outgoing connections.
-With even stronger tuning (like θ = -5.0) a single neuron will be  driving the rest of the network.
+Even without heterosynaptic effects, then netwrok reaches a symmetric sparse structre.
+The number of connections depend on the target rate.

+But careful!
+When neuron correlate, they increase their target rate, therefore the final rate will *not* correspond to the target rate, but be higher!
+So a high target rate might result in an even higher final rate, with the risk of triggering a runaway excitation.

 # Blanket exc to exc

-I set θ just a tiny bit below -1
+We want something really rate-dominated.
+Therefore the (1+θ) should be strong and negative.

 ````@example plasticity_rate_based
+he = 5.0
-plasticity_ee_blanket = let A = 2E-6,
+plasticity_ee_blanket = let A = 8E-7,
   ree_targ = 30.0,
   τ = 40E-3,
-  wee_max = 1.1,
+  wee_max = Inf, # here does not play a role!
   γ = 10.0,
-  θ = -1.2, #  must be lower than -1 !
+  θ = -4.0, #  must be lower than -1 !
-  αpre =  0.0
+  αpre =  -ree_targ*(1+θ)
   αpost = -ree_targ*(1+θ)
   bounds=H.PlasticityBoundsLowHigh(wmin,wee_max)
   H.PlasticitySymmetricSTDPX(A,θ,τ,γ,αpre,αpost,ne,ne;